ESG strategy and management: A guide for businesses

 For companies of all sizes, environmental, social and governance issues have become key business considerations.
 Corporate ESG policies and practices are closely watched by investors, employees, customers, government officials and other stakeholders.
 That makes an effective ESG strategy underpinned by strong management processes increasingly important to long-term business success.

 ESG isn't a new phenomenon.
-The history of ESG investing, in which investors use ESG criteria to help evaluate companies, dates back to 2004 to 2006.
+The history of ESG investing, in which investors use ESG criteria to help evaluate companies, dates back to the period from 2004 to 2006.
 In those three years, the term ESG was popularized, a legal framework for factoring ESG information into investment decisions was outlined, and a set of six ESG investing principles that's still used today was published -- all efforts driven by the United Nations.
-ESG investing's roots go even deeper to the socially responsible investing practices that started to take shape in the 1960s and 1970s and expanded over the next two decades.
+ESG investing's core values can be traced even further back to the socially responsible investing practices that started to take shape in the 1960s and 1970s and became more formalized over the next two decades.
 But ESG initiatives in companies have been thrust into the spotlight in recent years because of increasing pressure -- from both inside and outside organizations -- to improve environmental sustainability and act in socially responsible ways.

 This ESG strategy and management guide explains what ESG involves and how it can benefit companies.
-You'll also find guidance on creating an ESG strategy and measuring a company's performance on ESG issues, plus information on frameworks for ESG reporting and software that can help manage ESG initiatives.
+You'll also find guidance on creating an ESG strategy and measuring a company's performance on ESG issues, plus information on frameworks for ESG reporting, common challenges and software that can help manage ESG initiatives.
 Throughout the guide, hyperlinks point to related articles that cover those topics and others in more depth.

 The 3 pillars of ESG

 ESG focuses on various issues related to environmental, social and corporate governance practices.
-An ESG program documents a company's impact on the environment and on different stakeholders as well as its approach to governance; it also assesses potential business risks and opportunities in each of the three areas.
+An ESG program documents a company's impact on the environment and on different stakeholders as well as its approach to governing business operations and employee actions.
+Potential ESG-related business risks and opportunities in each of the three areas are also assessed so they can be managed and acted upon.
 Here's a breakdown of the key ESG factors to consider as part of corporate initiatives:

-• Social.
-The social factors of ESG involve a company's treatment of employees, supply chain workers, customers, community members and other groups of people.
+- Social.
+The social factors of ESG involve a company's treatment of employees, supply chain workers, customers, local communities and other groups of people.
 Examples include fair pay and living wages; diversity, equity and inclusion (DEI) programs; workplace health and safety; fair treatment of customers and suppliers; responsible sourcing; oversight of supply chain partners; community engagement; charitable donations; and social advocacy.

-• Governance.
+- Governance.
 This involves the internal management practices, policies and controls that govern how a company operates.
-Examples include the composition of senior management and the board of directors; executive compensation; financial transparency; regulatory compliance; risk management; data privacy policies; ethical business practices; and rules on corruption, bribery, conflicts of interest and political lobbying.
+Examples include the composition of senior management and the board of directors; executive compensation; financial transparency; regulatory compliance; risk management; data privacy and protection policies; ethical business practices; and rules on corruption, bribery, conflicts of interest and political lobbying.

 ESG is closely related to business sustainability and corporate social responsibility (CSR), two other concepts that look beyond standard profit-and-loss calculations.
 But there are clear differences between the three concepts.
 Business sustainability focuses more broadly on positioning a company for ongoing success through responsible management practices and business strategies, while CSR is a self-regulating approach to taking actions that have societal benefits.
 By comparison, ESG is a formalized strategy that includes measurable goals and processes for tracking, managing and reporting on them.